-A call to malloc tries to allocate memory based on a sizeof operator, but the destination type of the call is of a different type.
+An allocation call tries to allocate memory based on a sizeof operator, but the destination type of the call is of a different type.

 This might be an error, and will result in an allocated memory chunk that does not match the destination pointer or array.
 This might easily result in an invalid memory dereference, and crash the application.